MixMedia/Getty Images

 What is a student credit card?

-A student credit card is a line of credit specifically designed to meet the needs of today’s college students.
-The best student credit cards help college students build a positive credit history while allowing them to take advantage of popular credit card benefits like cash back rewards.
+The best student credit cards help college students build a positive credit history while also offering credit card benefits, like cash back rewards.
 A few student credit cards even offer rewards for good grades.

 Minimum age and income for student cards

-If you are under 21, the only way you can be approved for a credit card is if you have a co-signer who is willing to take on legal responsibility for any charges made to the card — or if you can prove that you have enough income to pay off your debts.
+The Credit Card Act of 2009 effectively banned credit card issuers from issuing cards to people under 21, making it much more difficult for students to get them.
+If you are under 21, the only way you can be approved for a credit card is if a co-signer is willing to take on legal responsibility for charges made to the card — or you can prove that you have enough income to cover your debts.

-You can build credit
+To build credit

-The Capital One SavorOne Student Cash Rewards Credit Card gives you unlimited 5 percent cash back on hotel and rental car bookings through Capital One Travel; 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases; 8 percent on Capital One Entertainment purchases; and 1 percent on everything else.
+The Capital One SavorOne Student Cash Rewards Credit Card offers unlimited 5 percent cash back on hotel and rental car bookings through Capital One Travel; 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases; 8 percent on Capital One Entertainment purchases; and 1 percent on everything else.

 What to do if you don’t qualify for a student credit card